KyberNetwork/developer-portal/docs/guide-reserves.md

 One key responsibility of your automated system is to continually set your tokens rate based on your strategy, ie. there should be frequent automated calls made to the `setBaseRate` and / or `setCompactData` function of your `ConversionRates.sol` contract using your operator account.

-### How to programmatically call `setBaseRate` / `setCompactData`
+#### How to programmatically call `setBaseRate` / `setCompactData`

 First let's understand how the rate in `ConversionRates.sol` is defined and modified.
+The rate presented by the contract is calculated from 3 different components:
+1. Base Rate
+2. Compact Data
+3. Step Functions

-The rate presented by the contract is calculated from 3 different components, namely: base rate, compact data, step functions.
-Base rate sets basic rate per token, it is set separately for buy and sell values.
-Compact data and step function enable advanced functionality and serve as modifiers of the base rate.
-To avoid frequent expensive updates of base rate, compact data enables modification to a group of tokens in one on chain storage operation.
+Base rate sets the basic rate per token, and is set separately for buy and sell values.
+Compact data and step functions enable advanced functionality and serve as modifiers of the base rate.
+To avoid frequent expensive updates of base rates, compact data enables modification to a group of tokens in one on chain storage operation.
 Each compact data array is squeezed into one bytes32 parameter and holds modifiers for buy / sell prices of 14 tokens.
-If your reserve supports more then 1-2 tokens you better update token rates using setCompactData function and save gas prices for your updates.
-Finally step functions enable degenerated order book functionality, rates are modified according to imbalance values.
-See below detailed description.
+If your reserve supports more than 1-2 tokens, we recommend updating token rates using the `setCompactData` function to save gas costs for your updates.
+Finally, step functions enable degenerated order book functionality, whereby rates are modified according to imbalance values.
+Refer to the [step function section](#step-functions) for details.

-Here are the input parameters of the 'setBaseRate' function.
+Here are the input parameters of the `setBaseRate` function.

 | Input field | Explanation | Examples |
 | ------------- | ------------- | ------------- |